patrickbucher/factorizer/article/article.md

 The function `factorize/1` expects a single argument, which is a sequence of unique numbers.
-These numbers are factorized using `PrimeFactors.factorize/1`, which was in the section before.
+These numbers are factorized using `PrimeFactors.factorize/1`, explained in the section before.
 Each operation, which is performed using `Enum.map/2`, returns a tuple consisting of the original number as the first element, and the prime factors found as the second element.
 Those results are transformed into a map with the original numbers as its keys and the found factors as the values.

-The module can be used as follows (e.g. with literal lists or ranges):
+The module can be used as follows (e.g. with list literals or ranges):

 ```elixir
 > Factorizer.factorize([10, 20, 30])